-More information is available on the Youth Justice's response to coronavirus (COVID-19) page.
+Please view the Youth Justice's response to (coronavirus) COVID-19 page.

 Young people on youth justice court orders are characterised by higher rates of psychiatric illness, substance abuse and learning difficulties than the general population.
 Poverty, low educational attainment, unemployment, history of family breakdown and higher representation of rural youth feature consistently in the youth justice profile.
 Many are prone to self-harm and substance abuse or have themselves been victims of violence or crime.

 This group represents some of the most disadvantaged young people in our community.
 The youth justice system cannot address youth crime in isolation from other systems such as welfare, drug and alcohol, disability, housing, mental health, education and employment.

 A client service plan is developed for every young person on an order, both in the community and in custody, and is reviewed regularly.
 The key objective of the client service plan is to change the offending pattern of behaviour and stop the further progression of the young person into the criminal justice system.